aforward/ar2ecto/README.md

 DONE, Migrating from ActiveRecord to Ecto.
 ```

-And within that diretory you should see your new migrations.
+And within that directory you should see your new migrations.

 This is under active development so please be vocal when you encounter issues.